IBE160/SG-Gruppe-10/docs/brainstorming-session-results-fredag 31. oktober 2025.md

 *   **Discovery Story:** “As a fitness enthusiast who just saw a friend’s PumpTrack achievement post, I want to click the link and instantly understand what PumpTrack offers, so that I feel motivated to sign up and start tracking my own progress.”
 *   **Onboarding Story:** “As a new user who just clicked a PumpTrack link, I want to sign up quickly with minimal steps, so that I can start tracking my workouts immediately without feeling overwhelmed.”
 *   **First Use Story:** “As a new user who just finished signing up, I want to log my first workout quickly and easily, so that I feel confident and motivated to keep using PumpTrack.”
+*   **Regular Use Story:** “As a regular user, I want the app to provide smart nudges and personalized goal suggestions, so that I feel continuously supported and guided in my fitness journey without feeling overwhelmed.”
+*   **Achieving a Goal Story:** “As a dedicated user who has just completed a major goal, I want to see my achievement celebrated in a meaningful way and receive intelligent suggestions for my next challenge, so that I feel recognized, motivated, and eager to continue my fitness journey with the app.”

 ### Future Innovations